apneadiving/waterfall/README.md

 * how to handle errors?
 * how to call a service within a service?
 * how to chain services / commands

-Those topics are discussed in [the slides here](https://slides.com/apneadiving/service-objects-waterfall-rails).

 ## Wf object